americast/algo_bias/README.md

 # then we pass model inputs, that is x_train
 analysis = analyzer.analyze(x_train)
 ```
-Then we perform the layer wise layer analysis by blocking off the layers and then performing analysis on them.
+Then we perform the layer wise analysis by blocking off the layers and then performing analysis on them.

 ```python
 # Here we cutoff the layers and define a new model.
 This will remove the last Dense layer.